IdanWeissberg/door-lock-status/README.md

-# Door Lock Status (חיווי נעילת דלת בריח)
+# Door Lock Status

-Starter structure for a door-lock status indicator using a reed switch + magnet and Arduino/ESP32.
+Starter structure for a door-lock status indicator using a **microswitch (SPDT lever)** and Arduino/ESP32.

 ## Why this skeleton?
 - Clean folders: `hardware/`, `firmware/`, `docs/`, `test/`